 US president meets with Israeli prime minister and Palestinian president in one-on-one White House meetings.

-Hillary Clinton, the US secretary of state, formally opened the summit on Thursday morning, saying the United States “cannot and will not impose a solution” to the conflict.
+Hillary Clinton, the US secretary of state, has formally opened a summit in Washington for direct talks between Palestinian and Israeli leaders, saying the US “cannot and will not impose a solution”.

-“I know the decision to sit at this table was not easy,” Clinton told Abbas, and Netanyahu, who were seated on either side of her at the state department.
+“I know the decision to sit at this table was not easy,” Clinton told Mahmoud Abbas, the Palestinian president, and Benyamin Netanyahu, the Israeli prime miniter, who were seated on either side of her at the State Department on Thursday.

 “By being here today, you each have taken an important step toward freeing your peoples from the shackles of a history we cannot change and moving toward a future of peace and dignity that only you can create.”

-Abbas, in turn, reiterated Palestinian demands that Israel halt its construction of illegal settlements and end an economic siege of the Gaza Strip.
+Abbas, meanwhile, emphasised Palestinian demands that Israel stop the construction of illegal settlements and end it’s economic siege of the Gaza Strip.